-In this episode, I talk to Rob Biernacki, Head Instructor at Island Top Team.
+I talk to Rob Biernacki, Head Instructor at Island Top Team and owner of BJJ Concepts.
 We talk about Rob’s gamification teaching strategy, how being isolated has helped him develop his unique style, how he structures his classes, and how he decided on his current curriculum.

 What would Rob change about the BJJ culture?
 Hear his thoughts on the idea of time-based black belts versus merit-based black belts, getting the best results, getting people to keep coming back for more, and get Rob’s rant on conspiracy theories.

 [08:22] – How Has Isolation Helped Develop His Own Style?